NPS Tier 1

 How to Open Your NPS Tier 1 Account?

-The process for opening your NPS Tier1 account is flexible and uncomplicated.
-You can choose between online and offline modes and follow the simplified procedure.
+The process for opening your NPS Tier 1 account is flexible and simplified.
+You can choose between online and offline modes and follow the procedure.

 1. Online Process